• A

 Assessment

-Final essay (based on findings of group/individual project OR on a different topic of own choosing, in consultation with the instructor)
+Final essay (based on project findings OR on a different topic of own choosing)

 35%